andresgutgon/tonifi/README.md

 ### Sent emails
-Is managed by an Excel called: `Toni Figure Contact form` Tutorial on how works [Google app script](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) for sending emails
+Is managed by an Excel called: `Toni Figuera Contact form` Tutorial on how works [Google app script](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) for sending emails

 ### Issues